 - Store in an airtight container on the kitchen counter for up to 3 days or in the fridge for up to 1 week.
 To freeze, seal tight in a plastic storage bag, label, date and freeze for up to 6 months.

 Yes!
-Almond flour packs in much more nutrition, protein and fiber when compared to regular white flour.
-It is certainly a favorite to those following a paleo, gluten-free or low-carb lifestyle.
+Almond flour packs in much more nutrition, protein, and fiber than regular white flour.
+It is certainly a favorite of those following a paleo, gluten-free, or low-carb lifestyle.

 The oven may not be hot enough!
 Make sure to keep the oven door closed throughout the baking time - no peaking!